zippynk/lark/README.md

 The end goal, the vision, of lark is to create a world where lark is the only accepted programming language and is mandatory teaching in all schools.

-## Contributers
+## Contributors
 Jacob Edelman is the leader and creator of Lark.
-Pull requests are welcomed.
+Pull requests are welcome.

 ## Praise?